Karlex1/Vakta/README_Vakta2.0.md

 ).start()
 ```

-The **`Queue`** object (`task_queue`) is used to safely send live status updates back to the main thread, which then updates the GUI labels using:
+The **`Queue`** object (`task_queue`) is used to safely send status updates back to the main thread, which then updates the GUI labels using:
 ```python
 root.after(200, poll_queue)
 ```
-This pattern keeps everything smooth and crash-free.
+This pattern keeps GUI feel active like every thing is happening at frontend.

 ---